dci-python-backend-assignments/tdd-class-social/README.md

 ]
 ```

-7. Push the code to heroku by using the following command:
+9. Push the code to heroku by using the following command:

 ```commandline
 git push heroku main
 ```

-8. If your Django Project has any migrations, run them using the following command:
+10. If your Django Project has any migrations, run them using the following command:

 ```commandline
 heroku run python manage.py migrate
 ```

-9. If you want to test locally, run the following command:
+11. If you want to test locally, run the following command:

 ```commandline
 heroku local web
 ```

+12. To test the deployment in heroku, click the ' <https:....herokuapp.com/> deployed to heroku' or run `heroku open`.